-I had the great privilege of listening to Dr. John Perkins speak last Sunday.
-His message was so good, that I couldn’t keep it to myself.
+I had the great privilege of listening to Dr. John Perkins speak recently, about reconciliation, and how love is the answer.
+His message was moving and powerful- and I couldn’t keep it to myself.
 I had to share some of his story and some of the highlights of his talk with you.

 Dr. John Perkins is a leader in the American civil rights movement.
 At 85 year’s old, he holds 13 honorary doctorate degrees- honors for his tireless work towards justice and reconciliation.

 His story is deeply moving.
 Orphaned at a young age, the son of sharecroppers in Mississippi, a child of poverty, who dropped out of school in the third grade, he experienced the heartache of racism and police brutality first hand.